Tour the Report Designer Interface

 The following bands of the Report Designer are:

-represents the top of each report page.
+- The Page Header band represents the top of each report page.
 On the first page of a multi-page report, the page header is at the absolute top, above the report header.

-contains report elements just below the page header, but only on the first page of the report.
+- The Report Header band contains report elements just below the page header, but only on the first page of the report.
 The report header only appears once per report; it is not repeated on subsequent pages in the same report.

-contains middle-of-the-page report elements.
+- The Details band contains middle-of-the-page report elements.
 This is where most of your report data should go, and ordinarily represents the largest portion of your report pages.

-appears at the bottom of the last page of the report, just above the page footer.
+- The Report Footer appears at the bottom of the last page of the report, just above the page footer.
 Like the Report Header, it only appears once per report.

-appears at the bottom of every page in a report.
+- The Page Footer appears at the bottom of every page in a report.

 You can also create groups for various report elements, with each group having its own header and footer bands in the workspace.
 All of the report bands can be resized by dragging their resize handles, or by moving report elements down past the bottom border.
 For this reason, report elements cannot be dragged from one band to another; they must be cut from the first band and pasted into the second.

-If you would like to change the size of the layout bands to give yourself more area to work in without changing the dimensions of the published report, you can click and drag the percentage number in the upper left corner of the workspace.
+If you'd like to change the size of the layout bands to give yourself more area to work in without changing the dimensions of the published report, you can click and drag the percentage number in the upper left corner of the workspace.
 By default it says 100%, but if you click and drag it diagonally toward the upper left or lower right corners, the view will zoom in or out.
 If you want to reset the view to 100%, double-click the upper left corner where the percentage shows.

-The Structure pane
+The Structure Pane

 The Structure tab shares a pane with the Data tab in the upper right section of Report Designer.
 The Structure pane shows the exact hierarchy of every element included in a report.
 If you add an element to the workspace, it will show up in the Structure pane; when selected there, all of its fine-grained details can be viewed and modified through the Style and Attributes panes in the bottom right section of the screen.
 In addition to the standard drag-and-drop method using the palette and the workspace, you can also add an element to a report by right-clicking on any of the report sections in the Structure list, then selecting Add Element from the context menu.
 You can delete any element in the list by clicking on it, then pressing the Delete key, or by right-clicking it and selecting Delete from the context menu.

-Master report or sub-report
+Master Report or Sub-Report

 |Page Header||All of the elements shown in the page header band are listed in this category.|